ibm-cloud-docs/cephaas/sds_capacity_performance.md

 ## Renaming your deployments
 {: #rename-deployment}

-1. To rename a deployment, go to **Actions** menu on your deployment dashboard.
+1. To rename a deployment, go to the **Actions** menu on your deployment dashboard.
 2. Enter a new name in the **Rename deployment** screen.
 3. Click **Save**.